gracemarsh/responsive-profile-from-mockups/README.md

 # profile
 [Techdegree Project 2 - Responsive Profile from Mockups on github pages](https://gracemarsh.github.io/responsive-profile-from-mockups/)

+In this project, I was provided design mockdups and built a responsive, mobile-first layout using HTML and CSS.
+The layout demonstrates an understanding of responsive design by adjusting to accommodate small, medium, and large screen sizes.

+You will write CSS to style the page for a small mobile device first.
+Then, using min-width media queries, you’ll add breakpoints to adjust the layout for wider tablet and desktop screens.

 Beginning with three mockup images for a responsive website for mobile, tablet and desktop, I began by creating a file system and copying the content and layout from the mobile mockup image to the index.html file.
 I also linked a normalize file to rest from any user default designs. https://cdnjs.com/libraries/normalize
 Next, I tried to choose a matching font on google fonts and linked it to the index.html file and css stylesheet.
 I then began using the stylesheet to imitate the mockup as closely as possible.